OfficeDev/open-xml-docs/docs/presentation/how-to-change-the-fill-color-of-a-shape-in-a-presentation.md

 change the fill color of a shape on the first slide in a presentation programmatically.

 ## Getting a Presentation Object

-In the Open XML SDK, the <xref:DocumentFormat.OpenXml.Packaging.PresentationDocument> class represents a presentation document package.
+In the Open XML SDK, the `PresentationDocument` class represents a presentation document package.
 To work with a presentation document, first create an instance of the `PresentationDocument` class, and then work with that instance.
-To create the class instance from the document call the <xref:DocumentFormat.OpenXml.Packaging.PresentationDocument.Open*> method that uses a file path, and a
+To create the class instance from the document call the `Open` method that uses a file path, and a
 Boolean value as the second parameter to specify whether a document is editable.
 To open a document for read/write, specify the value `true` for this parameter as shown in the following `using` statement.
 In this code, the file parameter is a string that represents the path for the file from which you want to open the document.